Adikmet

 Adikmet is an urban locality in Hyderabad, India.
 Mainly a residential area, it is very close to Osmania University's campus.
-The neighbourhood has a hanuman temple and is located near the road from Nallakunta to Tarnaka.
+The neighbourhood has a Hanuman temple and is located near the road from Nallakunta to Tarnaka.

+History

+As per some historical accounts, Adikmet which means "Supreme Heights" was once a Jagir which the Second Nizam Mir Ahmed Ali Khan had granted to Mah Laqa Bai.
+The erstwhile Jagir of Adikmet totalling an area of about 1600 acre today houses the Osmania University campus.

 Transport

-The TSRTC buses connects Adikmet with all parts of the city.
+TSRTC buses connects Adikmet with all parts of the city.
 The closest MMTS Train station is at Jamia Osmania.